Days Gone: Critical reception

 Days Gone received "mixed or average" reviews from critics for the PS4 version, and "generally favorable" reviews for the PC version, according to review aggregator website Metacritic.
 Days Gone Remastered for PS5 also received "generally favorable" reviews according to Metacritic.
-Additionally, 54% of critics recommended the original game, with a top critic average of 72/100, according to OpenCritic, in contrast to an 80/100 player rating.
-75% of critics recommended Days Gone Remastered, with a top critic average of 81/100, according to OpenCritic, resulting in a score of "strong".
+According to OpenCritic, 54% of critics recommended the original game, while 75% of critics recommended the remastered version.

 The game's open world and design received mixed reviews.
 Matthew Kato from Game Informer was disappointed by the lack of content in the world; he said most side objectives were filler content that was neither engaging nor interesting.
 This sentiment was shared by Eurogamers Malindy Hetfeld, who said in Days Gone, players are "doing the exact same thing, in the exact same way, for hours on end."
 Leon Hurley from GamesRadar said the open world design is fairly unoriginal despite being entertaining.
 Shacknewss Bill Lavoy liked the way the game remembers the player's actions through its systems.
 For instance, once players clear out a horde, it does not respawn, and the area becomes safer.
 Lavoy, however, noted the small scale of the map and criticized the way Days Gone uses environmental obstacles to force players to navigate longer distances.
 Several reviewers felt that the world is empty and sparse because the game's locations were not given a strong visual identity or backstory, making exploration meaningless.

 Defeating a horde was often singled out as one of the game's highlights.
 Kato described the experience as "terrifying" and "tense", and applauded the artificial intelligence for being unpredictable, meaning that different trials may lead to vastly different outcomes.
 Kallie Plagge from GameSpot liked fighting the horde, calling it "exhilarating" and "satisfying," though she criticized several campaign missions that tasked the players to clear these hordes in a nearly back-to-back manner, making the experience exhausting.
 Stealth mechanics were commonly criticized by reviewers for being too basic and boring.
 Dean Takahashi disliked the clunkiness of the shooting mechanics, since the game lacked an option to shoot backward while being chased by Freakers.
 Both Takahashi and Hurley liked the progression system, and remarked that Deacon gradually became more powerful in the game.
 The motorcycle, which was the only way to navigate the world, received mixed opinions, with Hurley adding that he slowly grew attached to Deacon's bike because the game required the player to care for it during the campaign.
 However, the need to refuel the bike discouraged some reviewers from exploring the game's world, and some regarded it as a major source of tedium.
 Many reviewers were not impressed by the Freakers because of their similarity to zombies.